-Our cardiac catheterization lab treats patients who have suffered acute heart attacks.
-Ratnaker Mukherjee, MD, the medical director of cardiac catheterization at the UM Baltimore Washington Medical Center, specializes in interventional cardiology
+Our cardiac catheterization lab diagnoses and treats heart conditions.
+Ratnaker Mukherjee, MD, the medical director of cardiac catheterization at the UM Baltimore Washington Medical Center, specializes in interventional cardiology.

 Diagnostic cardiac catheterization involves placing catheters, hollow plastic tubes 2 to 3 mm in diameter, into veins and/or arteries in the leg or arm.
 The catheters move into the right and/or left sides of the heart.
 Once the catheters are in place, your physician measures your blood pressure and takes blood samples.
 Then a dye (radiographic contrast material) is injected into the blood vessels so that the heart and vessels can be seen on an X-ray visualization, called angiography.